 Other places I went to was of course Central Park and Rockefeller Center (which had ice-skating despite it being warm).
 There was also tons of shopping to do.
 Some of the places were places that you can see anywhere like H&M, Express, and Sephora; but some of the places that I was excited about that were not everywhere were the M&M store and the Hershey store.
 Since you cannot see those places anywhere and I would recommend seeing the sights that are solely in New York first, before just making it a shopping trip.

 The subway was confusing but you can go anywhere on it.
+But I get confused by any type of metro or public transportation even though I am a city girl.
 I was only in New York for three days, but had I stayed longer I would have seen more.
 I took the subway to various parts of Manhattan, Brooklyn, China Town, and Little Italy.
 Despite the myths about New Yorkers being rude, they were all really friendly to me when they saw that I was lost.
 Many people took time out of their way to help me out.

 Uber and a Taxi